Fernando Henrique Cardoso: Elections

 After his return to Brazil, Fernando Henrique engaged with the burgeoning democratic opposition to the military-dominated regime both as an intellectual and as a political activist.
 He became Senator from São Paulo for the former Brazilian Democratic Movement (MDB) in 1982, replacing Franco Montoro, the newly elected governor of São Paulo.
 In 1985, he ran unsuccessfully for mayor of São Paulo against former President Jânio Quadros.
 Ahead in the polls, he let himself be photographed in the mayor's chair before the elections.
 Some attribute his loss to this episode.

 Elected to the Senate in 1986 for the Party of the Brazilian Democratic Movement (PMDB), which MDB became after re-democratization, he joined a group of PMDB parliamentarians who left that party to found the Brazilian Social Democratic Party (PSDB) after previously held PMDB positions shifted to the right when the party filled with politicians who had collaborated with the dictatorship.
-As senator, Cardoso took part in the 1987–1988 National Constituent Assembly that drafted and approved Brazil's current Constitution in the wake of the country's re-democratization.
+As a senator, Cardoso took part in the 1987–1988 National Constituent Assembly that drafted and approved Brazil's current Constitution in the wake of the country's re-democratization.
 In the early stages of the Constituent Assembly's work (from February to March 1987), Cardoso led the committee that drafted the internal rules of procedure, including the procedural rules governing the drafting of the Constitution itself.
 These rules of procedure were adopted by the Assembly and published on 25 March 1987.
 Until 1992, Cardoso served as Leader of the PSDB in the Senate.
 From October 1992 to May 1993, he served as Minister of Foreign Affairs under President Itamar Franco (PMDB).

 From May 1993 to April 1994, he was Minister of Finance and resigned in April 1994 to launch a presidential campaign.
 In the 3 October election, he won the presidency in the first round of voting with 54% of the vote, more than twice that of his nearest opponent, Luiz Inácio Lula da Silva.
 This is still the largest margin of victory ever recorded in a free election in Brazilian history.
 After the constitution was amended to allow a president to succeed himself, he won a second term almost as easily in 1998, taking 53% to Lula's 31.7% to win in a single round.
 To date, he is the only president to win an outright majority of the popular vote, and the only one to win the presidency in a single round since the institution of the two-round system in 1989.

 Cardoso was succeeded in 2003 by Lula da Silva, who ran for the fourth time and had come in second on prior attempts.
 Lula won in the runoff election against the Cardoso-supported candidate, José Serra.
 Lula's election has been interpreted as resulting from Cardoso's low approval ratings in his second term.